ESXi boot failures due to system configuration issues - restore security configuration, decrypt system configuration, recover system configuration

 Resolution

-Please validate that each step below is true in the environment.
-Each step will provide instructions or a link to a document, to eliminate possible causes and take corrective action as necessary.
+Validate that each step below is true in the environment.
+Each step provides instructions or a link to a document to eliminate possible causes and take corrective action as necessary.

 1. Check if the firmware security settings have been modified from previous.